 We ended the afternoon in my favorite tea salon called Tous Les Jours Dimanche.
 We ordered hot chocolate, one with real whipped cream called chantilly, the other intense dark chocolate.

 2O2O Update: Sadly, Tous Les Jours Dimanche closed down, permanently.

 How sad is this?
 Above and below, now shuttered and abandoned due to COVID 19.

 I went to Lille’s Museum of Fine Arts, otherwise known as the Musée des Beaux-Arts.

 There’s a small porcelain collection that I like to revisit.
 Here’s an 18th-century cup from the north of France called “une tasse trembleuse”.

 Here’s an 18th-century hot chocolate pot (chocolatière) and cup.
 I wonder what 18th-century hot chocolate tasted like.

-and some Delft porcelain from Holland, 1700-1750.
+And some Delft porcelain from Holland, 1700-1750.
 I must visit the small town of Delft, I hear it’s charming.
-I really want to go back to Holland, to the Rijksmuseum again in Amsterdam (see my post) and to The Hague.
+I really want to go back to Holland, to the Rijksmuseum in Amsterdam and to The Hague.

-If anyone’s interested in porcelain, there’s an important collection at the Musée National de Céramique de Sèvres in western Paris.
+If you like porcelain, there’s an important collection at the Musée National de Céramique de Sèvres in western Paris.